Patchman Music Presents

 Yamaha

-For more about Nyle Steiner and the EVI, visit the Nyle Steiner Homepage and the MIDI EVI page.
+Judd has pioneered the use of computer virtual instruments with his Steiner MIDI EVI.
+To learn more about Nyle Steiner and the MIDI EVI visit the Nyle Steiner Homepage and the MIDI EVI page.

 Q.) Judd, thank you for taking the time out of your busy schedule to allow me to interview you.
 For many years you have been a major wind controller player.
 Your EVI work has been recorded on numerous movie soundtracks as well as on recordings with a host of the world's top recording artists.
 Some folks may not know the name, but they certainly have heard your work.
 What got you interested in playing the wind controller?
 When did you start?